 Compensation Committees.
-The Act requires the SEC, by rule, to direct national securities exchanges to prohibit the listing of any security of an issuer that does not comply with requirements relating to compensation committee independence, the independence of compensation consultants and other advisers to the compensation committee, disclosure of the compensation committee's use of compensation consultants, and the authority of compensation committees to retain and fund compensation consultants and other advisers.
+The Act requires the SEC, by rule, to direct national securities exchanges to prohibit the listing of any security of an issuer that does not comply with requirements relating to compensation committee independence, the independence of compensation consultants and other advisers to the compensation committee, and other requirements relating to compensation committee consultants, legal counsel, and other advisers.

-The SEC must issue rules not later than 360 days after enactment.
+The SEC must issue rules not later than July 16, 2011.
 The rules of the SEC must provide for appropriate procedures for an issuer to cure any defect that would be the basis for a listing prohibition.
 The SEC rules must permit a national securities exchange to exempt a category of issuers.
 In determining appropriate exemptions, the exchanges must take into account the potential impact of the requirements on smaller reporting issuers.